roadkernel/GNOME-ADAS/README.md

-# GADAS
+# VADAS

-Gnome Automated Defense & Alert System is a bot for Gnomes that helps with warning everyone in case of an emergency.
+Vault Automated Defense & Alert System is a bot for Gnomes that helps with warning everyone in case of an emergency.

 ## Setup
 Make a database on SupaBase.<br/>